hyron-group/reference/service-development/build-service.md

 http://localhost/getting-started
 ```

-don't worry, you can do it with hyron, it very easy.
+don't worry, you can do it with Hyron, it very easy.
 Has two way to do that

 * used path properties in requestConfig
 * change method name and key name to "".